September 30, 1995

 Malaki does not drink the wine but a concoction of his own invention: half Castle Beer / half Coca-Cola.
 Should you ever want to order one of these, you should do so by ordering it under the name given by it’s inventor - The Malaki Special.
 He deserves it.

 Someone asks what I do for a living, and when I say software, the Europeans want to talk about Bill Gates.
 Well, he is not my favorite subject, but he is a tremendous American sucess story, and it is important to be sure the Europeans understand just how great his accomplishments really are, so I express my admiration for all he has accomplished despite being only four foot six inches tall.
 I am astonished to find that they are completely unaware of this fact.
 The french woman mumbles something in French about Napoleon, and I agree.
 We all drink a toast to Bill.

 We also spend some time discussing the logistics of managing multiple wives, one of the traditional ‘Old Ways’ staunchly defended by Malaki, who has two.
 He sums it up by proclaiming what will henceforth be known as:

 NOTE FROM THE FUTURE: This is a back-post / cross-post from my first on-line journal/blogging effort - a journal of our Southern Africa Tour in 1995.
 Originally posted to an abandoned domain (NetSnake.com), the term "blog" had not yet entered the parlance.
 I am migrating the original posts to this blog.
-These links to the original journal Date Index or Africa Tour Home Page will likely eventually disappear.
-The images from the original post were screen caps from video which I am leaving as is for historical integrity.
-My intent is to add some of Sigrid's scanned photos to these blog back-posts.
+Links to the original journal Date Index or Africa Tour Home Page will likely eventually disappear.
+The images from the original post were graphics and screen caps from video which I am leaving in it's low-rez glory for historical integrity.
+My intent is to also add some of Sigrid's higher quality scanned photos to these blog back-posts.
 The difference in images should be obvious.